 With all the rail options available, travel between Kyoto and nearby Osaka city couldn’t be easier.
 The quickest and most comfortable is again the shinkansen, whisking you directly from Shin-Osaka Station to Kyoto Station in just 15 minutes.
 Alternatively, if you’re coming from Osaka Station, the JR Special Rapid service gets to Kyoto in about 30 minutes.
 The Hankyu line is convenient for traveling to and from Arashiyama and other areas in western Kyoto, and taxis are a convenient option if you have luggage or aren’t near a station.

 Kyoto is a year-round destination, with each season bringing particular highlights.
 Choosing when to visit is largely a matter of deciding which time of year you’d personally enjoy the most.

-Spring offers pleasant weather and a stunning time to visit, especially during the fleeting beauty of sakura (cherry blossom) season.
-Consequently, it’s also one of the busiest and most expensive times.
+Spring can be quite lovely, especially during the fleeting beauty of sakura (cherry blossom) season.
+Consequently, it’s also one of the busiest and most expensive times to visit.
 Finding accommodation can be tricky, and the timing of the blossoms is hard to predict.
 Avoid the Golden Week holiday at the end of April and beginning of May as many Japanese people travel during this time, making it particularly crowded and pricey.

 Autumn in Kyoto is another lovely time to visit, thanks to the comfortable weather and vibrant fall colors on display.
 Just like spring, however, this leads to increased costs and large crowds – particularly in November.